Matheesha Pathirana

-Heenatigala Pathiranage Matheesha Anushal Vihanga Pathirana, popularly as Matheesha Pathirana (මතීෂ පතිරණ, /si/; மதிஷ பத்திரன; born 18 December 2002), is a professional Sri Lankan cricketer who currently plays limited over internationals for the national team.
+Heenatigala Pathiranage Matheesha Anushal Vihanga Pathirana, popularly known as Matheesha Pathirana (මතීෂ පතිරණ, /si/; மதிஷ பத்திரன; born 18 December 2002), is a professional Sri Lankan cricketer who currently plays limited over internationals for the national team.
 He has been referred to as "Baby Malinga", as he has modelled his bowling action after Lasith Malinga.

 Prior to his Twenty20 debut, he was part of Sri Lanka's squad for the 2020 Under-19 Cricket World Cup.
 In January 2022, he was named in Sri Lanka's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
 He was a key member of the Chennai Super Kings team which won the IPL trophy in 2023.
 He picked 19 wickets in the 2023 edition of the IPL.
 He became the youngest foreign player to win an IPL trophy.

 Biography

 Pathirana was an ardent cricket fan from his schooling days.
 His parents were both classical musicians as his father Anura Pathirana's voice is often compared to the likes of veteran Indian playback singer S. P. Balasubrahmanyam.
 Pathirana too had the thing of music in his blood inherited from his parents when he showed his talent as a skilled pianist at the school level where he was adjudged the best pianist.
 He also excelled in his music examination conducted at the GCE Ordinary Level, Pathirana initially found it difficult to process the teaching methods of his music teacher and his voice did not pitch well at occasions, but he eventually mastered the notes.

 According to his mother Shalika Pathirana, he even went to the extreme of procrastinating his school homework and also failed to concentrate on his studies, as he was determined to engage in sporting activities, mostly inclined towards cricket.
 His mother recalled an incident where she apparently became angry and frustrated with him for ignoring education while showing his desire only about cricket, which caused her emotionally upset, and as a result, she burnt his beloved cricket bat into ashes.
 Pathirana's school teacher also complained to his mother that he never showed his attention in the classroom and was distracted by the view of the cricket stadium which was surrounded around the school premises.
 However, it turned out that his first interest in sport was in baseball which was quite uncharacteristic and unconventional in a typical Sri Lankan society, as baseball is not an ideal sport to look for there.
-He started playing baseball at the age of 13, because at his school, the access to cricket facilities was restricted upto a certain level.
+He started playing baseball at the age of 13, because at his school, the access to cricket facilities was restricted up to a certain level.
 However, he changed his mind to choose cricket and started to make progress under the watchful eyes of seniors like former Sri Lankan seam bowler Chaminda Vaas.
 He received more fame and recognition when a social media manager Anfal Hanafi went onto upload a video of Pathirana taking 6 wickets which eventually helped him to establish a name for himself and foray into Sri Lankan international cricket.